kfultz07/go-dataframe/README.md

 # go-dataframe
-A simple package to abstract away the process of reading in a CSV file and converting it to a usable DataFrame.
+A simple package to abstract away the process of creating usable DataFrames for data analytics.
+This package is heavily inspired by the amazing Python library, Pandas.

 # Generate DataFrame
-The user specifies the path and filename of the CSV file they wish to read.
-They then call the CreateDataFrame function to read the CSV file, convert it to a DataFrame, and return both the DataFrame as well as the header names.
+User may utilize the CreateDataFrame function to create a DataFrame from an existing CSV file or create an empty DataFrame with the CreateNewDataFrame function.
 The user can then iterate over the DataFrame to perform the intended tasks.
-All data in the DataFrame is by default a string.
-The ConvertToFloat and ConvertToDate methods are available to change the type if another datatype is needed.
+All data in the DataFrame is a string by default.
+There are various methods to provide additional functionality including: converting data types, update values, filter, concatenate, and more.
+Please use the below instructions for examples.

 # Update Value in Field
 ![Program Example](https://github.com/kfultz07/go-dataframe/blob/main/assets/images/Import.png)